(Personal Capital is now Empower)

 But there are three things that could be improved:

 - You can't enter your own target asset allocation model.
-Personal Capital creates one for you based on your age, time to retirement, and investing style.
+Empower creates one for you based on your age, time to retirement, and investing style.
 This is probably fine for the majority of investors, but a custom option would be nice.

 - The daily updates on stock and bond prices is a bit slow.
-As compared to Wikinvest, another tool I've used before, Personal Capital could be faster
+As compared to Wikinvest, another tool I've used before, Empower could be faster

 - It does not include the cost basis of your investments, which would be nice.

 So there you have it.
 Its an excellent tool.
-If you want to give it a try, visit the Personal Capital website.
+If you want to give it a try, visit the Empower website.

 Learn More: The Best Stock Tracking Apps